gsblabsio/azorus/WHITEPAPER.md

 ### Cloud IDE

 Programming on a local environment can be daunting for new developers when they are not sure if their machine will be limited by hardware performance.
 For veterans, it can be frustrating to setup a consistent development environment where correct syncing is required to collaborate with others.
-With an increasingly distributed workforce since the COVID-19 pandemic and a worldwide chip shortage that is driving up consumer prices[^fn6], it becomes mission critical for us to ensure anyone can access blockchain data at scale even if they do not have the top of the line hardware - just need a web browser and stable internet connection.
-To secure a competitive advantage, it is imperative future projects will also need to achieve this minimalist yet seamless user experience.
+With an increasingly distributed workforce since the COVID-19 pandemic, and a worldwide chip shortage that is driving up consumer prices[^fn6], it becomes mission critical for us to ensure anyone can access blockchain data at scale even if they do not have the top of the line hardware, but just a web browser and a stable internet connection.
+To secure a competitive advantage, future projects will also need to achieve this minimalist yet seamless user experience.

 ### UTXO vs Account Model